Publishing Services

 Create a proxy service for http://127.0.0.1:9000/admin on web-server-1

-The AI understands various formats and will base64-encode the target URL when calling the service_publish tool (this is handled automatically):
+The AI understands various formats and passes the target URL straight through to the service_publish tool — plain URL is the default, no encoding needed:

 localhost:8080http://localhost:8080http://127.0.0.1:3000/path0.0.0.0:9000